maximelamure/rest.li/docs/testsuite_overview.md

 =========================

 The Rest.li Client Cross-Language Test Suite is a framework for testing and comparing Rest.li client implementations.
-It contains a Rest.li Test Suite Specification for client implementations across languages.
-This spec provides test data and testing guidelines that specify which features and scenarios to test, and how to test them.
+It contains a Rest.li Test Suite Specification, which provides test data and testing guidelines that specify which features and scenarios to test, and how to test them.
 These test guidelines should be followed when testing a particular language implementation of Rest.li client.